7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Roles-And-RBAC.md

 - `Security Principal` -> `user, group, or application`
 - `Role Definitions` -  permissions
 - `Scope` - where the permission apply
-- `assignment` -  *"process of binding a role to a security principal at a particular scope for the purpose of granting access"*
+- `Assignment` -  *"process of binding a role to a security principal at a particular scope for the purpose of granting access"*

 Azure RBAC
 ```powershell